We are a patient led global charity registered in the UK dedicated to helping you find your ROOT CAUSE and find TREATMENTS THAT WORK.

 Therefore the current standard diagnosis tests will usually include hearing testing (audiometry), an ENG test, a VEMP test, several blood tests (ANA, FTA), and an MRI scan of the head.
 Newer variants of MRI are currently an emerging technology for diagnosis.
 Electrocochleography (ECochG) is often helpful, although it remains controversial.
 As aural fullness can be caused by eustachian tube malfunction, tympanometry is sometimes useful.

-The journey for all of us generally starts with a visit to your Doctor after experiencing some type of hearing or balance issues.
+The journey for all of us generally starts with a visit to your Doctor after experiencing some type of hearing or balance issues or a vertigo attack.

 This is the standard hearing test performed by your Doctor or ENT Consultant.
 It’s called an audiogram.
 The image above shows the classic Menieres display of “low frequency hearing loss” in the left ear.
 The right ear is perfectly normal.